kborling/website/content/about.md

 Hi I'm Kevin.

 I am the owner of Kollab Innovations, a software development company.

+I'll add more information soon.

-Follow me and contribute on [GitHub](https://github.com/kborling).
+Follow me on [GitHub](https://github.com/kborling) to see what I'm up to.